5 Best Senior Portrait Tips

 Tip #4- Choosing the Perfect Outfit

-This is the one area that most people mess up on for their Senior Portrait Session.
+This may be the most important of our Senior Portrait Tips.
+Because, it’s the one area that most people mess up on for their Senior Portrait Session.
 Our tendency is to get excited and run out shopping for a brand new outfit to wear.
 That’s the exact opposite of what you should do.
 There are many problems that can happen with brand new clothing that you’re not used to.

 The biggest concern with new clothing is that it’s not broken in yet.
 It may look amazing on the store dummy, but how will it feel on you?
 Remember, how we mentioned feeling comfortable with your photographer?
 We also talked about feeling happy in your location site.
 Well, feeling comfortable in what you’re wearing is also very important to the overall success of your photoshoot.
 Trust me when I say that you won’t get the best results if an itchy tag or tight waistband or squeaky shoes are distracting you from having fun and creating the best memories possible.